DrexelTriangle/triangledesk/README.md

 Find more information about the client configuration in the README file of the repo:
 [github.com/superdesk/superdesk-client-core](https://github.com/superdesk/superdesk-client-core)

-## Run Superdesk locally using Docker
+## Run Triangledesk locally using Docker

-You can start superdesk using the `docker-compose.yml` file:
+You can start Triangledesk using the `docker-compose.yml` file:

 ```sh
 $ docker-compose up -d
 ```

-This will start superdesk on http://localhost:8080.
+This will start triangledesk on http://localhost:8080.
 On the first run you also have to initialize elastic/mongo and create a user:

 ```sh